cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

+## Perform survival analysis on the validation hotspot group
+[validation_survival.R](ERPBC-TDA-hotspot/analysis/validation_survival.R) plots the kaplan-meier curve comparing 10-year relapse-free survival outcome for the hotspot group against the neighbourhood in the TCGA validation dataset.

 ### Code
 The code used for the analysis in the article is available in the 'analysis' folder.
 This is split between python and R scripts.
 1. 'analysis/python/1-match_genes_in_datasets.py': create tumour and normal datasets with matching genes for metabric and tcga using gtex